jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-5-fractional-calculus.md

 parent_section: null
 ---

-# Section 5.5: Fractional Calculus & Nonlocal Operators

-> Systems exhibiting memory, anomalous diffusion, or long-range interactions require operators that perceive the entire domain simultaneously, bridging local differential operators and global integral transforms.
+Systems exhibiting memory, anomalous diffusion, or long-range interactions require operators that perceive the entire domain simultaneously, bridging local differential operators and global integral transforms.

 ## Introduction

 The trajectory of this text has thus far assumed locality: the behavior of a function or a physical field at a point depends only on its values in an infinitesimal neighborhood of that point.
 However, both mathematical completeness and physical reality compel us to abandon this constraint.
 Systems exhibiting memory, anomalous diffusion, or long-range interactions require operators that perceive the entire domain simultaneously.
 In this section, we rigorously construct the calculus of non-integer order, bridging the gap between local differential operators and global integral transforms.

-## Mathematical Content

 ### Fractional Integrals and Derivatives